yaqwsx/KiKit/doc/panelization.md

 #### `makeRailsLr`
 ```
-makeRailsLr(self, thickness)
+makeRailsLr(self, thickness, minWidth=0)
 ```
 Adds a rail to left and right.
+You can specify minimal width the panel has to feature.

 #### `makeRailsTb`
 ```
-makeRailsTb(self, thickness)
+makeRailsTb(self, thickness, minHeight=0)
 ```
 Adds a rail to top and bottom.
+You can specify minimal height the panel has to feature.

 #### `makeTightFrame`
 ```
-makeTightFrame(self, width, slotwidth, hspace, vspace)
+makeTightFrame(self, width, slotwidth, hspace, vspace, minWidth=0, minHeight=0)
 ```
 Build a full frame with board perimeter milled out.
 Add your boards to the panel first using appendBoard or makeGrid.